 In 1971, European Space Agencies described Apollo 13 mission mechanical failures as a self-inflicted wound.
 The British really had to do something about this quality control problem for next time.

-Several hundred protesters, many waving placards saying "Domination is not cricket" and "Ban racist tours" had gathered in the arrivals hall at the Eric von Shrakrenberg airport to wait for the 15 England tourists led by captain Mike Gatting.
+Mike Gatting | In 1990 police in Archona armed with batons and dogs broke up a demonstration against English cricketers who arrived for a tour of the Domination of the Draka.
+Several hundred protesters, many waving placards saying "Domination is not cricket" and "Ban racist tours" had gathered in the arrivals hall at the Eric von Shrakrenberg airport to wait for the 15 England tourists led by captain Mike Gatting. |

-England Capt.
+England Capt. |

+The cricketers were three hours late - by which time the police had moved in waving batons, setting the dogs on protesters and firing tear gas.
 Winnie Mandela - wife of the jailed African National Congress leader, Nelson Mandela - was seen among the crowd wiping tears from her eyes.
-She later complained of police brutality.
+She later complained of police brutality. |

 No comments: